basjes1977/jira-po-toolkit/README.md

   - Exports results and forecast to Excel, appending new sprints only, with trend charts.
   - Close the Excel file before running.
 - [See detailed README](./jpt_forecast.md)

 ---

+## Troubleshooting

+- **SSL/Certificate Issues (e.g., Zscaler):**
+  - If you encounter SSL errors, set the environment variable `REQUESTS_CA_BUNDLE` to your Zscaler certificate file path.
+  - Example: `export REQUESTS_CA_BUNDLE=/path/to/zscaler.pem`
+- **PowerPoint File Lock:**
+  - If the script cannot save the presentation, close the PowerPoint file and press Enter when prompted.

+---